MatiDEV-PL/Clean-Windows/README.md

-By defult almost everything should be removed avaible programs are shown in .
-If for any reason Edge is still present(thanks Microsoft) download [Remove-Edge.exe](https://github.com/ShadowWhisperer/Remove-MS-Edge/blob/main/Remove-Edge.exe?raw=true) file and execute it.
+By default, almost everything should be removed.
+Available programs are shown in the file Aviable_Programs_Windows_X.
+Any changes made to the image are described in autounattend.xml.
+If for any reason Edge is still present (thanks Microsoft), download the [Remove-Edge.exe](https://github.com/ShadowWhisperer/Remove-MS-Edge/blob/main/Remove-Edge.exe?raw=true) file and execute it.

 # What's Needed:
 * Brain